-Some BigCluster advocates are seemingly trying to use their favourite implementation for geodistribution, and to adjust requirements accordingly.
+Some BigCluster advocates are trying to use their favourite implementation for geo-distribution.
 There is a fundamental misunderstanding about geo-redundancy.

 It does not suffice to distribute for example a Ceph or Swift cluster over two geo-locations A and B. Recall the definition of geo-redundancy from section What is Geo-Redundancy: it must be possible to run (at least) the core business from either A or B, while the respective other location B or A is not available for several days or weeks, or even when the other location is lost forever and needs to be re-constructed physically from scratch.